Taxation in Puerto Rico: Social Security and Supplemental Security Income (SSI) benefits

 In general, "many federal social welfare programs have been extended to Puerto Ric[o] residents, but usually with caps inferior to those allocated to the states."

 Residents of Puerto Rico who have paid into Social Security are eligible for benefits upon retirement.
 Residents of Puerto Rico who have paid into Social Security however are excluded from receiving Supplemental Security Income (SSI) benefits would they otherwise qualify.
 Commonwealth of Puerto Rico residents, unlike residents of the Commonwealth of the Northern Mariana Islands and residents of the 50 States, currently do not qualify for SSI.
 (SSI benefits are generally for low-income, disabled, as well as for elderly.)
 On 10 April 2020, the U.S. Court of Appeals for the First Circuit ruled that residents of Puerto Rico were eligible for SSI benefits, finding that residents of Puerto Rico make substantial contributions to the federal treasury in higher amounts than taxpayers in at least six states and the territory of the Northern Mariana Islands.
-In March 2021, the US Supreme Court agreed to look at the constitutionality of the SSI issue.
+The decision was appealed and the US Supreme Court overturned the 1st Circuit Court of Appeals on 21 April 2022, denying SSI benefits eligibility to residents of Puerto Rico.